 - Return the chicken to the pot and add diced onions.
 Sauté until slightly translucent.

-- Stir in the curry powder and let it fry in the oil for a couple of minutes to draw out the flavor.
+- Stir in the curry powder and let it fry in the oil for about a minute to draw out the flavor.

 - Add potatoes, carrots, lemongrass and bay leaves.